Marine Experience Rhino Experience Vet Experience

-Selecting only 2 student per two-weeks, the Zululand Experience will bring elements of the Wildlife Vet Online course to life with a combination of rhino rehabilitation, pangolin protection, plus wildlife vet shadowing.
+Selecting only 2 students per two-weeks, the Zululand Rhino and Endangered Species Experience will aim to inspire you with a combination of rhino rehabilitation, pangolin protection, plus wildlife vet shadowing (when possible).
 The experience includes the following highlights…

 Focus – Rhino orphanage

 Summary – It is important to note that times vary depending on the age of the orphans at the facility and the time of the year.
 If an orphan is still on the milk you can have between 1 and 6 feeds during the day as well as the possibility of night feeds.
 In the summer months, your day will start as early as 5 am whereas, in winter months, the starting time may be as late as 7 am.